 Seated among the Ator were a hand full of Ivanvil noblemen, mostly distant family of the King's mother and were largely of no consequence save one: Hokam the Apostate.
 This paranoid and eccentric mage had raised himself to highest circles of power through will and ruthlessness alone.
 He sought no alliances and he needed no alliances, but many a man owed him a debt.
 I'd never want to be to the man that ever made him feel a fool.
 From the Sabatallee tribe there was the corpulent and wealthy merchant Ravennai and his entourage of family and sycophants.
 Like the King before, I knew that eventually the young King and I would need to ask Ravennai for a favor of cash or influence.
 Tolerating his singing and joking entourage would pay for itself eventually

 Each faction hoped to influence the new King or at least keep others from gaining an advantage by influencing the young monarch.
 I publicly swore to the King's recently departed father that I would protect his son and rule as reagent until the King's majority.
 But in order to keep my position I had to appear humble before those assembled.
 I could appear in no way to be assuming the trappings of the crown.
 Aside from placing myself a seat away from the King and thus the throne I also made sure that my chair was lower than the kings and my wine goblet smaller.

 All was well until my wife came into room.
 My Lady Drussell placed my dinner in front of me, a stew of wild elk in a trencher of barely bread.
-The Queen, a Mitirangu woman and not use to these roles, placed the King's meal down second.
+The Queen, a Mitirangu woman and not use to woman's role in an Ator court, placed the King's meal down second.
 Lady Drussell's insult of serving me, her husband, before the King did not go unnoticed and the room went silent.